kareemgrant/fewd-courseware/content/05-css-positioning-and-colors/css-positioning.md

 - Box offset properties (top or bottom and left or right) specify where the element should appear in relation to browser window

-- Example demonstrates how one might create a fixed navbar

 {{% notice tip %}}
   A fixed position element is **positioned relative to the viewport, or the browser window itself**.
 The viewport doesn't change when the window is scrolled.
 {{% /notice %}}

+Fixed positioning can be used to create a fixed navbar

 ![inline](/images/05/fixed_positioning.png)